run-ai/fake-gpu-operator/README.md

     mig-strategy: mixed
 ```

-This configmap defines the GPU topology for all nodes.
+The configmap defines the GPU topology for all nodes.

 * __gpu-count__ - number of GPUs per node.
 * __gpu-memory__ - amount of GPU memory per GPU.